anidami/web13/Readme.md

 But also you can just open the vercel link with deployment I did.

 Notes
-For administrative access: LOGIN: anida PASSWORD: anidaanidakaa
+For administrative access: LOGIN: anidaa PASSWORD: 123
 Port: 3000
-Mongodb: Login: anida19, Password: anidam

 Made by Mitalipova Anida SE-2230